-- 1. Preparing updates to the draft document to reflect the impact of new laws and changes in disposal capacity. - 2.
-Updates will include a revised list of potential sites for conversion technology facilities.
+- 1. Updated the draft document to reflect the impact of new laws and changes in disposal capacity.
+Prepared the Draft Environmental Impact Report for the revised Siting Element. - 2.
+Identified and prepared a summary of potential sites for conversion technology facilities to be included in the Siting Element. - 3.
+An updated communications strategy was drafted and is currently being reviewed by the Department's administration.